 - If you (or your friends) are in the market for a car, buy electric.
 Check if your local utility offers rebates or other incentives for installing electric vehicle charging stations at your home.

 - Enlighten your friends.
 Share the amazing electric facts you’ve learned.
 Encourage your friends to find out how much carbon pollution they could save by going electric.

-- Follow on Twitter Earthjustice’s @RightToZero campaign and the Right to Zero team for the latest news on the shift to zero-emissions.
+- Follow on Twitter Earthjustice’s @RightToZero campaign for the latest news on the shift to zero-emissions.
 We won’t just imagine a zero-emissions future.
 We will live it.